To play, press and hold the enter key. To stop, release the enter key.

 Our Lady and St John the Baptist?

-Please give at least One Month’s Notice before the date of Baptism to the Parish Priest of St Columba’s/ Our Lady and St John the Baptist church.
+Please give at least One Month’s Notice before the date of Baptism to the Parish Priest Fr Patrick of Our Lady and St John the Baptist church.

 Attend Sunday Mass with the child to be baptised for at least four Sundays preceding the date of the baptism and introduce yourself to the parish priest.